rawatraghav/rawatraghav/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m pursuing Electronics and Communication Engineering at RV College of Engineering.
+- 🖼  Developing the web with Django, Javascript, HTML and CSS.
-- 🌱 I’m currently learning about Deep Learning, Artificial Intelligence and Quantum Computing
+- 🌱 I’m currently learning and open for collaboration in Deep Learning, Artificial Intelligence and Quantum Computing.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->